Political Science (POLI) | Faculty of Arts

 War, Crime, and Violence: Contemporary Political Conflict

-Student will examine general sources of conflict from a Levels of Analysis framework, together with approaches to conflict management.
+Students will examine general sources of conflict from a Levels of Analysis framework (i.e., individual, group, state and system levels), together with approaches to conflict management.
 The examination will be based on specific case studies, with a focus on the phenomena of war, crime, and violence, particularly in the post-Cold War era.

 Level: UG